Measuring the Temperature of Extremely Hot Shock-Heated Gas in the Major Merger MACS J0717.5+3745 With Relativistic Corrections to the Sunyaev-Zel'dovich Effect: SPIRE-FTS Data Reduction

 An LR-mode correction implemented as an empirical model \citep{marchili} is normally used to correct an aliased instrumental signal in HIPE.
 The signal itself appears as a ``double bump'' in the continuum that we refer to as the Marchili signal.
 The spectra in Fig.~\ref{fig:vignette_lr} exhibit residual Marchili-like structure after processing through the standard HIPE pipeline, which we identify as arising from the generalized empirical approach developed in \citet{marchili} not sufficiently subtracting the effect seen in the observed data.
 To improve the modeling of systematics, we turn off the standard LR-mode correction step in HIPE and instead use the Dark Sky observation to create a template for subtraction.
 This is motivated by the fact that the astrophysical signal in the Dark Sky observations is small, and that they are taken in the same observing mode and during identical thermal periods as each of our four observations.
 They are thus a reliable tracer of the instrumental systematics in a time-adjacent sense, and provide a better template for subtracting the aliased Marchili signal.

 The process for creating the Dark Sky templates from each detector spectrum proceeds as follows.
-For each detector $i$ and pointing position $j$, an amplitude scaling is computed according to $A_{ij} = \frac{\vec{s}_{ij} \cdot \vec{d}_i}{\vec{d_i} \cdot \vec{d}_i} \vec{d}_i$.
+For each detector $i$ and pointing position $j$, an amplitude scaling is computed according to $A_{ij} = \frac{\vec{s}_{ij} \cdot \vec{d}_i}{\vec{d_i} \cdot \vec{d}_i} \vec{d}_i$, where $\vec{d}_i$ is a Dark Sky spectrum and $\vec{s}_i$ is a spectrum of \macs.
 The corrected spectrum is then computed from $\vec{s}_{{\rm c},ij} = \vec{s}_{ij} - A_{ij} \vec{d}_i$.
 The $\vec{s}$, $A \vec{d}$ and $\vec{s}_{\rm c}$ for each detector are shown in Figure \ref{fig:dark_template_subtraction}.
-For the jiggle position 0 data, this template subtraction leaves a residual with a standard deviation of $0.6$~MJySr${^{-1}}$, approximately a factor of three better than what was achieved using the standard correction and with no discernible Marchili-like structure.
+For the jiggle position 0 data, this template subtraction leaves a residual with a standard deviation of $0.6$~MJySr${^{-1}}$, approximately a factor of $3$ better than what was achieved using the standard correction and with no discernible Marchili-like structure.
 However, this correction works less well for the three jiggle positions that were not present in the Dark Sky observation, which constitute different optical paths through the instrument, and leaves residual Marchili-like structure due to incomplete cancellation.
-We therefore opt to exclude data taken in jiggle positions $\{1, 2, 3 \}$ from analysis, which increases the statistical uncertainty by a factor of two but removes a likely uncharacteristic systematic error from the measurement.
+We therefore opt to exclude data taken in jiggle positions $\{1, 2, 3 \}$ from analysis, which increases the statistical uncertainty by a factor of $2$ but removes a likely uncharacteristic systematic error from the measurement.

 Figure \ref{fig:dark_template_subtraction} illustrates a remaining mismatch between the data and Dark Sky template at frequencies near the band edges, again likely arising from instrumental systematics.
 To produce a calculable figure of merit to inform which spectral information to exclude, we estimate the per spectral channel constraining power as follows.
 We model the \RSZe\ spectrum using fiducial values from Bolocam measurements and with varying temperature.
 The constraining power on \TSZm\ is then calculated from: